contains the active ingredient atorvastatin calcium

 Grapefruit juice contains one or more constituents that alter the metabolism of some medicines, including Lorstat.
 Therefore,

-drinking very large quantities of grapefruit juice (over 1 litre) each day increases the chance of Lorstat causing side effects.
+drinking very large quantities of grapefruit juice (over 1.2 litres) each day increases the chance of Lorstat causing side

 Be careful driving or operating machinery until you know how Lorstat affects you.